Simulations of core-collapse supernovae in spatial axisymmetry with full Boltzmann neutrino transport: -Distributions in Momentum Space

-with $n_{\mu}$ and $\gamma_{ \mu}^{i}$ being the unit vector orthogonal to a hypersurface of constant coordinate time and the projection tensor onto this hypersurface, respectively.
+with $n_{\mu}$ and $\gamma_{ \mu}^{i}$ (= $\delta_{ \mu}^{i} + n^{i} n_{\mu})$ being the unit vector orthogonal to a hypersurface of constant coordinate time and the projection tensor onto this hypersurface, respectively.

-We pay particular attention here to one of the off-diagonal components of the Eddington tensor, $k^{r \theta}$.
-Note that the existence of non-vanishing $k^{r \theta}$ may be an important warning sign that the ray-by-ray(-plus) approximation~\cite{Mueller:2012is,Bruenn:2012mj,Takiwaki:2013cqa,Bruenn:2014qea,Lentz:2015nxa,Melson:2015tia,Summa:2015nyk,Andresen:2016pdt}, which neglects $k^{r \theta}$ completely, may yield inaccurate results.

-The left panel in Fig.~\ref{Edten}(a) shows $k^{r \theta}$ for $\nu_{\rm e}$.
+We pay particular attention here to one of the off-diagonal components of the Eddington tensor, $k^{r \theta}$, which are zero in spherical symmetry in space, i.e., they are a measure of genuinely multi-dimensional transfer.
+The left panel in Fig.~\ref{Edten}(a) shows $k^{r \theta}$ for $\nu_{\rm e}$ with the mean energy at each point.
 As expected, it is almost zero inside the PNS, where matter is opaque enough to make the neutrino distribution isotropic.
 It becomes non-zero outside the PNS, however, and increases with radius in accord with the appearance of the non-axisymmetric structures in the neutrino angular distribution (see Fig.~\ref{wired}).
-In fact, the $(r \theta)$ component of the Eddington tensor corresponds to the mode with $\ell=2, m=1$ in the spherical harmonics expansion of the distribution function.
+In fact, the $k^{r \theta}$ corresponds to the mode with $\ell=2, m=1$ in the spherical harmonics expansion of the distribution function.

-The right panel in Fig.~\ref{Edten}(a) shows, on the other hand, the evidence of a possible problem in the two-moment approximation.
-This panel compares $k^{r \theta}$ obtained from our simulation with that which is prescribed in the M1 method.
-The Eddington tensor in the M1 prescription ($k^{ij}_{\rm M1}$) is obtained by replacing $P^{ij}$ in Eq.~(\ref{eq:Pij}) with
+The right panel in Fig.~\ref{Edten}(a) compares $k^{r \theta}$ obtained from our simulation with that which is evaluated according to the M1 prescription: the Eddington tensor in the M1 prescription ($k^{ij}_{\rm M1}$) is obtained by replacing $P^{ij}$ in Eq.~(\ref{eq:Pij}) with